aidan-keith48/aidan-keith48/README.md

 # Hi 👋, I'm Aidan Keith Naidoo

-🚀 **Final-year Computer Science student specializing in Application Development**
+🚀 **Computer Science graduate specializing in Application Development**
-🎯 Passionate about coding, problem-solving, and creating efficient solutions.
+🎯 Passionate about coding, creative problem-solving, and building tools that make a real-world impact.

 ---

 ## 🔭 I'm currently working on:
-- Developing a **full-stack application** using **ASP.NET Web App 4.8** for the frontend and a **TypeScript Node.js API** for the backend this is taking up most of my time as its a big project so other projects have been put on hold.
-- Working on 1 additional projects:
-  - **Wedding planner web app**: recently started development on this web app where im going to create small backend and beauitful frontend to help recerntly engaged couples sort out their plans in basic form
+- **Paint the Cradle Pink**: A full-stack web app for a breast cancer awareness cycling campaign, featuring admin controls, user authentication, and scalable deployment.
+- In early talks for a new project — details coming soon.
+- Recently completed the **Wedding Planner Web App**, a responsive platform designed to help couples organize their plans with a clean frontend and simple backend.

 ---

 ## 🌱 I'm currently learning:
-- **Intro to data science**: Exploring the basics and real world problems through [Hyperskill by JetBrains](https://hyperskill.org) to strengthen my understanding of data science.
+- **Intro to Python**: Completed through [Hyperskill by JetBrains](https://hyperskill.org), covering the fundamentals of programming and scripting.
+- **Intro to Data Science**: Nearing completion, exploring real-world problems and statistical modelling using Python.
-- **JavaScript and TypeScript**: Gaining hands-on experience through various school projects, focusing on full-stack development.
+- **JavaScript and TypeScript**: Gaining hands-on experience through full-stack development projects.
-- **Git and Version Control**: Improving workflow efficiency and collaboration through practical applications in team-based projects.
+- **Git and Version Control**: Strengthening collaboration and workflow efficiency through team-based coding.

 ---